sheikhdiallo/COM304_FOUNDATION_1/sessions/session5/docs/Interrupts.md

 The figure below illustrates how peripherals use an `interrupt controller` to cause the CPU to jump to a subroutine designed to handle the peripheral.
 The IRQ instruction is very similar to the branch programming instructions except that a hardware signal is causing the branch to occur.
+The `interrupt controller` is programmed with a mapping between each interrupt and the address of the subroutine which can handle the interrupt.

 The `driver` code which responds to the interrupt is responsible for responding quickly and returning the CPU to its previous state so that normal operation can continue.